benfulcher/GeneCategoryEnrichmentAnalysis/README.md

-# Gene Category Enrichment Analysis
+# Gene Category Enrichment Analysis including Custom Null Ensembles

 [![DOI](https://zenodo.org/badge/79196471.svg)](https://zenodo.org/badge/latestdoi/79196471)

 This is a Matlab toolbox for performing gene category enrichment analysis relative to two different types of null models:
 1. ___Random-gene nulls___, in which categories assessed relative to categories of the same size but annotated by the same number of random genes.
    This follows the permutation-based method of Gene Score Resampling (as implemented in [*ermineJ*](https://erminej.msl.ubc.ca/)).
-2. ___Ensemble-based nulls___, in which categories are assessed relative to an ensemble of null phenotypes, as introduced in [this bioRxiv preprint](https://doi.org/10.1101/2020.04.24.058958).
+2. ___Ensemble-based nulls___, in which categories are assessed relative to an ensemble of randomized phenotypes, as introduced in [our bioRxiv preprint](https://doi.org/10.1101/2020.04.24.058958).

 Instructions for performing the basic functions of these analyses are in [the wiki :notebook:](https://github.com/benfulcher/GeneCategoryEnrichmentAnalysis/wiki).

-The package is currently set up to perform enrichment on [Gene Ontology](http://geneontology.org/) (GO) Biological Process annotations, but could be modified in future to use other GO annotations, or use other annotation systems (like [KEGG](https://www.genome.jp/kegg/)).
+The package is currently set up to perform enrichment on [Gene Ontology](http://geneontology.org/) (GO) Biological Process annotations, but could be modified straightforwardly to use other types of GO annotations, or even to use other annotation systems like [KEGG](https://www.genome.jp/kegg/).

 Pull requests to improve the functionality and clarity of documentation are very welcome!

 #### Repository Organization

 The package is organized into directories as follows:

 __DATA__: